kleineluka/roxstar/README.md

   <i>Are you ready for the show?</i>
 </p>

-RoxStar is a **fan-made** client and server re-implementation of the Moshi Monsters flash game API in NodeJS!
+RoxStar is a **fan-made** server (and client) re-implementation of the Moshi Monsters flash game API in NodeJS!
 This is a love letter to the game that shaped many childhoods across the world. **By using, copying, or modifying this software you are agreeing to the terms laid out in the [license](https://github.com/kleineluka/roxstar/blob/main/LICENSE).**

 ## What is this, and why? 🎵
-Every online game relies on a central server.
-This stores data such as player's Moshlings, Rox balance, and high scores.
-When the official servers were shut down, the game became unplayable.
-While a few closed-source revival projects exist, RoxStar was created to be the first fully open-source, secure, and transparent implementation for everyone.

-The second challenge is Flash, the technology the game was built on, which modern browsers no longer support.
-The RoxStar client solves this.
-It's a lightweight, custom browser that enables Flash - allowing the game to run just as it used to.
-While I hope for a future where drop-in replacements like Ruffle make this unnecessary, for now, the client is a handy lil thing that brings the game back to life.

-**TL;DR** - a **fan-made** project to make Moshi Monsters playable on your PC.
-RoxStar is not hosted anywhere online and is made strictly for offline use.
-It is not permitted to host public instances of this software, as this project's goal is purely one of preservation, driven by love and respect for the original creators.
-Please only use instances of RoxStar you host yourself for your own safety as well.
+RoxStar is a modern **fan-made** recreation of the Moshi Monsters server - the "engine" that ran the game.
+The game itself remains (mostly) the same, but those files need something to talk to, which is where RoxStar comes in.
+It allows you to experience Moshi Monsters all on your own computer!
+Think of RoxStar as a replacement for the missing puzzle piece that was taken away when the original game was shut down.

+Similarly, because Flash died quite a while ago, RoxStar also includes a small client that runs the game in a contained browser with Flash support enabled.
+On top of both of these, RoxStar offers a lot of tools and additional features to make your nostalgic experience even better~

+RoxStar **is not** a live implementation of the original game (ex.
+RoxStar does not have a website or run the server emulator anywhere online), and it is not meant/allowed to be used as a public server.
+This is meant for you to enjoy offline on your own device.
+RoxStar is a tool, not a game or service.

 ## Features 💎
-- Fully open source, forever transparent and free.
+- Fully open source~ forever transparent and free.
-- Extremely lightweight and crazy stupidly fast.
+- Extremely lightweight and can run on low-end devices.
-- Cross-platform, run on Windows, Mac, Linux, toaster, or anything else (that runs Node).
-- Run locally on your PC and be your own admin - no reliance on third-party servers.
+- Both the server and client run on any operating system
+- No reliance on third-party servers, only your own computer.
-- Written in modern, secure languages, with extensive documentation.
+- Written in a modern language with secure libraries.
+- Extensive documentation throughout the codebase.
+- Full feature parity with the original game - **almost done!**
+- Admin tools to manage your own server and users - **coming soon!**
+- Quality of life and customisation features - **coming soon!**
+- Extra tools to help you create your own content - **coming soon!**
-- A lot of progress complete!
-Around 80% of the core game is done.
+- A license that respects the original game and prevents abuse.
-- A lot of tools for custom content!
-More on this soon!
-- A lot of custom features!
-Also.. more on this soon!

 ## Progress and Roadmap 🌈
-- [x] Moshling Zoo and Garden
-- [x] User Accounts and Login
-- [x] Minigames and Highscores
-- [x] Medals and Profiles
-- [x] Room Decor and House Customisation
-- [x] Streets and Shops
-- [ ] Gifts
-- [ ] Colourama
-- [ ] Extra Pages (ex.
-FAQ)
-- [ ] Super Moshi Missions

-There is **a lot of stuff** covered that isn't listed here, this is just a general overview of some of the main things.
-I'll expand on this in the future! (for now.. focused on the actual code..)
+I'll update this section when the server emulator is more mature.
+While I estimate that around 80% of the core game is done, there are still many features and improvements to be made.
+Perhaps I'll make a Trello board to track progress, but as a **quick list of some things** that are completely done: accounts, room decoration, shopping, dressup, garden and zoo, minigames and scores, world locations, and social features.

 ## Code Structure 🛠️
 The `/client/` is a minimal Electron application that has Flash support enabled and the `/server/` on Express, Mustache, and Sqlite3.
 Due to the simple nature of the client, I'll only do an overview of the server structure here.

+**Note that** this section is irrelevant if you are not interested in learning about how the game worked, and is not required reading to run the game. **That being said -** I do suggest looking through the code regardless simply to promote safety, so that you know what is running on your computer.

 - `/features/` hosts reusable helper functions for various tasks (ex. getting a user's level)
 - `/middleware/` hosts the stack that processes requests to the server (ex. routing requests or parsing data)